C-Accel-CRIPT/cript-excel-uploader/README.md

     *see: [data-type](), [ingredient-keyword](), [process-keyword]()*
   - For list value, you are allowed to type in multiple values separated by ","
   - Empty rows will be skipped.
+  - Processes in the same experiment will be linked together(set as prerequisite process) in order.
   - There's a known issue for string/integer or string/float conversion.
 - **We Recommend**
   - Have less than 200 experiments in a single spreadsheet.